techidaily/site-games-able/source/_posts/battle-of-the-chips-winning-gamers-cpu.md

  When you look at the numbers on paper, the 14900K matches the 7950X3D based on core count.
 Both AMD chips have a higher base clock speed than Intel's offering, but Intel beats them with its turbo clock speed.
 Despite this, the X3D's massive L3 cache is known to give AMD an advantage in gaming.

  Still, these numbers don't mean anything in the real world.
-Unfortunately, we cannot find benchmark results that featured all three processors together, so let's first see how the 7950X3D compares against the 14900K from[Gamer Nexus' test](http://youtu.be/2MvvCr-thM8) .
+Unfortunately, we cannot find benchmark results that featured all three processors together, so let's first see how the 7950X3D compares against the 14900K from [Gamer Nexus' test](http://youtu.be/2MvvCr-thM8) .

 | Average FPS                               | Intel Core i9-14900K | AMD Ryzen 9 7950X3D |
 | ----------------------------------------- | -------------------- | ------------------- |